Introduction to MySQL Performance Tuning

 SELECT * FROM TableName WHERE ColumnA LIKE ‘%GHJ’;

 d.
-Escape pointless fields in SELECT clause
+Escape pointless fields in the SELECT clause

 e.
 Application of INNER JOIN rather than OUTER JOIN

 f.
-Adding if necessary the DISTINCT and UNION options
+Adding, if necessary, the DISTINCT and UNION options

 h.
-Escape use of NULL values
+Escape used of NULL values

 Example #2

-Avoid use of MySQL as Queue.
+Avoid the use of MySQL as Queue.

 Example #3

-Accepting the four MySQL major resources.
+I am accepting the four MySQL significant resources.

-We need to work on the four main resources that make the database to function properly to have performance tuning.
-They are Memory, CPU, Network and disk.We have to be careful in selecting hardware and solving any problems with it to avoid the server performance to be affected.
+We need to work on the four primary resources that make the database function properly to have performance tuning.
+They are Memory, CPU, Network, and disk.
+We have to be careful in selecting hardware and solving any problems with it to avoid affecting the server’s performance.

 Example #4